amd-jnovotny/rccl/docs/how-to/debugging-guide.rst

 Collect the TransferBench data
 ---------------------------------

-TransferBench allows you to benchmark simulataneous copies between user-specified devices.
+TransferBench allows you to benchmark simultaneous copies between user-specified devices.
 For more information, see :doc:`the TransferBench documentation <transferbench:index>`.